Atoms919/AoC_2025/README.md

 - Add file input.txt in each day and put your input
 - Compile : cd DayX; gcc -o part_Y part_Y.c (Replace X and Y)
 - Run : cd DayX; ./part_Y (Replace X and Y)

+## Benchmark
+- After adding all inputs you can compile and run run_all_days.c to see all the times